paarthenon/pixiv-god-mode/README.md

 ## **Warning**: Pixiv Assistant is currently under heavy development as it is converted from a greasemonkey script to a chrome extension.

+I'm realizing I'm going to have to throw away most of the patterns implemented during the greasemonkey work.
+The chrome extension architecture is just structured very differently.
+Content scripts are far more limited than user scripts.

 # Translation features

 There are two dictionaries maintained by the extension.